ANCER: Anisotropic Certification via Sample-wise Volume Maximization: Related Work

 \section{Related Work}

-\paragraph{Verified Defenses.} Since the discovery that DNNs are vulnerable against input perturbations~\cite{goodfellow2014explaining,szegedy2013intriguing}, a range of methods have been proposed to build classifiers that are verifiably robust~\cite{huang2017safety}.
-Techniques in this category include methods ranging from interval bound propagation~\cite{ibp} to semi-definite programming based verification~\cite{NEURIPS2018_29c0605a} or convex relaxation approaches~\cite{bunelunified, lomuscio2017approach, salman2019convex}.
-Despite this progress, these methods do not scale to the networks the community is interested in certifying~\cite{tjeng2017evaluating,weng2018towards}.
+\paragraph{Verified Defenses.} Since the discovery that DNNs are vulnerable against input perturbations~\citep{goodfellow2014explaining,szegedy2013intriguing}, a range of methods have been proposed to build classifiers that are verifiably robust~\citep{huang2017safety,ibp,bunelunified,salman2019convex}.
+Despite this progress, these methods do not yet scale to the networks the community is interested in certifying~\citep{tjeng2017evaluating,weng2018towards}.

-\paragraph{Randomized Smoothing.} The first works on randomized smoothing used Laplacian~\cite{lecuyer2019certified,li2019certified} and Gaussian~\cite{cohen2019certified} distributions to obtain $\ell_1$ and $\ell_2$-ball certificates, respectively.
-Several subsequent works improved the performance of smooth classifiers by training the base classifier using adversarial augmentation~\cite{salman2019provably}, regularization~\cite{zhai2019macer}, or general adjustments to training routines~\cite{sability-training}.
-Previous work extended~\cite{cohen2019certified,li2019certified,lee2019tight} to a variety of other isotropic smoothing distributions, yielding other $\ell_p$-norm certificates ~\cite{yang2020randomized, levine2020robustness, zhang2019filling}.
-Concurrently, Dvijotham \textit{et al.}~\cite{dvijotham2020framework} developed a framework to handle arbitrary smoothing measures in any $\ell_p$-norm; however, the certification process requires significant hyperparameter tuning.
-This was followed by a complementary data-dependent smoothing approach, where the parameters of the smoothing distribution were optimized per test set \textit{sample} to maximize the certified radius at an individual input~\cite{alfarra2020data}.
+\paragraph{Randomized Smoothing.} The first works on randomized smoothing used Laplacian~\citep{lecuyer2019certified,li2019certified} and Gaussian~\cite{cohen2019certified} distributions to obtain $\ell_1$ and $\ell_2$-ball certificates, respectively.
+Several subsequent works improved the performance of smooth classifiers by training the base classifier using adversarial augmentation~\citep{salman2019provably}, regularization~\citep{zhai2019macer}, or general adjustments to training routines~\citep{sability-training}.
+Recent work derived $\ell_p$-norm certificates for other isotropic smoothing distributions~\citep{yang2020randomized, levine2020robustness, zhang2019filling}.
+Concurrently, \cite{dvijotham2020framework} developed a framework to handle arbitrary smoothing measures in any $\ell_p$-norm; however, the certification process requires significant hyperparameter tuning. \rebuttal{Similarly, \cite{mohapatra2020higher} introduces larger certificates that require higher-order information, yet do not provide a closed-form solution.} This was followed by a complementary data-dependent smoothing approach, where the parameters of the smoothing distribution were optimized per test set \textit{sample} to maximize the certified radius at an individual input~\citep{alfarra2020data}.
 All prior works considered smoothing with \textit{isotropic} distributions and hence certified isotropic $\ell_p$-ball regions.
-In this paper, we extend randomized smoothing to certify \textit{anisotropic} regions, by pairing it with a generalization of the data-dependent framework from~\cite{alfarra2020data} so as to maximize the certified region at each input point.
+In this paper, we extend randomized smoothing to certify \textit{anisotropic} regions, by pairing it with a generalization of the data-dependent framework~\citep{alfarra2020data} to maximize the certified region at each input point.